In the Driveway

 Author

-David Fluhrer has been the classic car columnist for Newsday since 2008.
+David Fluhrer has been the classic car columnist for Newsday since 2008, and a new car reviewer for Newsday's auto section since 2018.

 Read His Columns

-You can read his online "In the Garage" columns here.
+You can read some of his online "In the Garage" columns here.

 Reproduce These Profiles To reproduce his classic car profiles on your web site or in your print publication, please contact us.